 Specific to HTTP > HTTPS

-- Use a Content Security Policy of upgrade-insecure-requests to fix all mixed content issues.
-It’s easy to implement and is applicable to all sources apart from things like internal links, which are something you must update.
+• Use a Content Security Policy of upgrade-insecure-requests to fix all mixed content issues.
+It’s easy to implement and applies to all sources apart from things like internal links, which are something you must update.

 Specific to domain change

-Replace internal link and hyperlinks in different tags such as canonicals, Hreflang.
-It is possible to make use of a replace and find plugin to perform this task quickly to update internal links.
+Replace internal links and hyperlinks in different tags such as canonicals, and Hreflang.
+It is possible to make use of a replacement and find a plugin to perform this task quickly to update internal links.

-- Setup GSC.
-This could include the transfer of your disavow files and setting geo-targeting parameters for URLs, as well as uploading sitemaps.
-It is recommended to save your sitemaps with older URLs, for a brief time.
-This can help in monitoring the indexing of URLs on GSC.
+• Set up GSC.
+This involves transferring your disavow files and configuring geo-targeting parameters for URLs, as well as uploading sitemaps.
+It’s advisable to retain your sitemaps with older URLs for a brief period to monitor URL indexing on GSC.

-- Make sure that the pages that you wish to index aren’t marked with no index.
-You can utilize Site Audit for this.
+• Verify that the pages you want to index are not marked with a no-index directive.
+You can use Site Audit for this.

-- Redirect pages.
-You should ensure that the old pages are directed with the 301 redirect to the latest versions of your site.
-It’s an excellent idea to redirect PDFs and images too but don’t fret about files like JS, CSS and Font file types.
-Concentrate on redirecting files which are searched for by search engines and do not worry about the different file types.
+• Implement page redirection.
+Ensure that old pages receive a 301 redirect to the latest versions of your site.
+Redirect PDFs and images as well, but don’t worry about files like JS, CSS, and Font file types.
+Focus on redirecting files searched for by search engines and disregarding other file types.

 You should catch any changes as soon as you can.
 Therefore, if you own the possibility of a staging or dev site, you must go through it to ensure that everything is in order before transferring changes to live sites.
 Be aware that if an older site was running HTTPS when the certificate expired, robots can be not allowed to access the site, but users will be presented with an error message, and won’t be redirected.
 The multi-domain certifications cover several sites, which can aid in preventing this problem.

-If you notice an increase, it’s probably due to redirects, something that isn’t capable of being crawled, or something that is not indexed or modified in the content or the removal of information, modifications to the internal link structure, or something else that changed in relation to the technical aspect of SEO.
+If you notice an increase, it’s probably due to redirects, something that isn’t capable of being crawled, something that is not indexed or modified in the content or the removal of information, modifications to the internal link structure, or something else that changed about the technical aspect of SEO.

 There are a variety of methods to monitor the development of the migration process and ensure that the process is going exactly as it should.